 One thing about the Loveless Ash Vacuum Cougar+ is that it has no wheels.
 So, moving it around isn’t that easy.

-So far, we’ve described the others as being as loud as a blender or washing machine.
-But with this one, it felt like walking through a busy street – which is considerably better.
-It was loud, but you can hear your own voice while it works, especially when you speak up.
+So far, we’ve described the others as loud as a blender or washing machine.
+But this one felt like walking through a busy street – which is considerably better.
+It was loud, but you could hear your voice while it worked, especially when speaking up.

-Mobility was not an issue for as we had at least 20 ft. of cord plus hose length at our disposal.
-Then being fairly lightweight offered us an extra advantage.
+Mobility was not an issue as we had at least 20 ft. of cord plus hose length.
+Then, being fairly lightweight offered us an extra advantage.

-Vacuuming with the BACOENG Ash Vacuum was a breeze, not only because of the suction power, but also because of the HEPA filter.
-This was another one of those times when there was no need for me to worry about ash particles triggering my nasal allergies as they escape from the vacuum’s tank.
+Vacuuming with the BACOENG Ash Vacuum was a breeze, not only because of the suction power but also because of the HEPA filter.
+This was another time when I did not need to worry about ash particles triggering my nasal allergies as they escaped from the vacuum tank.

 With a tank capacity of 5.3 gallons, this vacuum is great for indoor cleaning.
 But we also used it as an external vacuum cleaner.
 So, small-scale or medium scale cleaning mostly.